The 8 Best Translation Apps for 2021

 Never eat Ant Egg Soup by accident again.
 Focusing on image recognition, Waygo instantly translates signs and menus from Chinese, Japanese, and Korean into English.

 For native Spanish speakers who want to take in an English-language movie, your theater options are pretty scarce.
 MyLingo aims to fix that – they’ve partnered with Sony, Paramount, and Disney to bring real-time translation to movie theaters.
-In December, they launched the service with Disney’s Moana.

 Sign up for Uncubed Intel to receive the best tech news, career advice, and jobs.